jay-jain/golden-ami-pipeline/README.md

 For example, in the packer script in the builder section:
 ```"temporary_security_group_source_cidrs" : "['10.0.0.0/8']"```

-* In the terraform code, specify encryption for snapshots, AMIs, etc
+* In the terraform code, make sure snapshots, AMIs, volumes, are encrypted

 * In the `buildspec.yml` file, fix the `CODEBUILD_RESOLVED_SOURCE_VERSION` environment variable so that it can be used as a tag on the AMI.